InterCooperative-Network/icn-v3/rfcs/0002-mesh-p2p-protocol-specification.md

     ```rust
     // Contained within MeshProtocolMessage::JobStatusUpdateV1
     pub struct JobStatusUpdate {
+        // Identifier of the JobAnnouncement this status update pertains to.
+        // MUST match the announcement_id of the original JobAnnouncementV1.
+        // Type: String
+        pub announcement_id: String,

-        // DID of the executor.
+        // DID of the executor providing the status update.
         // Type: icn_types::identity::Did (String)
         pub executor_did: String,

-        // Unique identifier for this job status update instance.
-        // Could be a UUID or a CID of the update content.
+        // Current P2P-level status of the job at the executor.
+        // This string should correspond to a well-defined P2P job lifecycle state
+        // (e.g., "PreparingExecution", "RunningWasm", "ExecutionFailed").
+        // See RFC-0001 Section 4.2 for discussion on local vs. canonical job statuses.
         // Type: String
-        pub update_id: String,
+        pub p2p_job_status: String,

-        // Status of the job.
-        // Type: icn_types::mesh::JobStatus (String)
+        // Optional additional details or context for the status (e.g., error message, progress info).
+        // CBOR map or string.
+        // Type: Option<String> // Or Option<std::collections::HashMap<String, String>> for structured details
-        pub status: String,
+        pub details: Option<String>,

-        // Timestamp of when this job status update was created (UTC, ISO 8601).
+        // Timestamp of when this status update was generated (UTC, ISO 8601).
         // Type: String
         pub timestamp: String,

         // Cryptographic signature of the fields above (excluding the signature itself),
         // created by the executor_did's private key.
-        // Ensures authenticity and integrity of the job status update.
         // Type: Vec<u8> (Bytes of the signature)
         pub signature: Vec<u8>,
     }